Espinwal History, Family Crest & Coats of Arms

 Early Origins of the Espinwal family

 The surname Espinwal was first found in Lancashire where they held a family seat for many centuries, and where, at an early time, probably well before the Norman Conquest of England in 1066, they founded the town of Aspinall in that county.

 Important Dates for the Espinwal family

 This web page shows only a small excerpt of our Espinwal research.
-Another 213 words (15 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Espinwal History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Espinwal History in all our PDF Extended History products and printed products wherever possible.

 Espinwal Spelling Variations

 Espinwal has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Espinwal have been found, including Aspinal, Aspinall, Aspinwall, Aspinwal, Aspinshaw, Aschmell, Ashmell, Asmall, Espinall, Espinwall, Espinshaw and many more.

 Early Notables of the Espinwal family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Espinwal Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Espinwal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Espinwal family